 Return the skillet to the burner and turn the heat down to low.
 Add the beef broth, Dijon, Worcestershire sauce, soy sauce, brown sugar, rosemary, and thyme to the skillet.
 Stir to combine the ingredients and dissolve the browned bits from the bottom of the skillet.
 Once everything is dissolved off the bottom of the skillet, pour the sauce over the ingredients in the slow cooker.
 The sauce will not cover the contents of the slow cooker, but it’s okay.
 More moisture will be released as it cooks.

 Place the lid on the slow cooker and cook on high for four hours.
 After four hours, remove the lid and stir the stew, breaking the beef into smaller pieces as you stir.
-Taste the stew and adjust the salt if needed.
+Furthermore, taste the stew and adjust the salt if needed.
 Serve hot as is, or over a bowl of rice or pasta.

 Mexican Lentil Stew

 Lentils are insanely good for you- they’re high in protein, fiber, B-vitamins, and zinc, and the Romans practically jacked off to them as a result.
 Though the recipe I have here doesn’t call for it, I use chorizo in this stew- I just slice up a package of chorizo and throw it in the stew while it’s simmering.
 It adds a ton of flavor and calories, which is what we’re after anyway.
-MOAR PROTONZ=MOAR GAINZ.
+Above all, MOAR PROTONZ=MOAR GAINZ.

 2 cups dry Red Lentils